RudyBecker/deal_or_no_deal/README.md

 # Deal or No Deal

-Deal or No Deal is a text based ruby game based on the American popular television gameshow "Deal or No Deal"
+Deal or No Deal is a text based ruby game based on the American popular television gameshow "Deal or No Deal.

 ## Deal or No Deal User Story
 * As a user, I can enter my name and have the text based game recall my name on subsequent prompts.